 Beyond that, there is an urgent need to introduce legal protections to better protect Australian dairy cows and their calves from the welfare issues they face in the modern dairy industry.

-To find out more about the Australian dairy industry, read Voiceless’s report ‘The Life of the Dairy Cow’.
-It features a full list of recommendations for on-farm management, retailer responsibility and industry practices.
+- To find out more about the Australian dairy industry, read Voiceless’s report ‘The Life of the Dairy Cow’.

 - 1. ‘Yield’ (2012) http://www.dairyaustralia.com.au/Markets-and-statistics/Production-and-s...